RkeyDev/Better-You/README.md

 ## Features

 - Login/Register: You can create accounts or log in to existing accounts.
-- Hobbies and habits: You can select your hobbies and habits, whether it's cold showers, working out, playing video games, or any other hobby/habit from the options suggested on the website.
+- Hobbies and habits: You can select your hobbies and habits, whether it's cold showers, working out, play video games, or any other hobby/habit from the options suggested on the website.
 - Personal Space: Every user has their own personal space.
 In it, they can see their hobbies and habits, their goals and achievements, and more.
 - Text Editor: A text editor where they can write text and save it as a .txt file.